-We may select another row.
+We can select another row.
 Windows will stay on top and show related information.

-You may click on the window status line to see the executed SQL command like this:
+You can click on the window status line to see the executed SQL command like this:

 In this example, we have used the direct SQL codes stored in the EventHandlers table.